CSS3 Tricks: Falling Leaves with CSS only

 These are just three examples, I added several more sequences in the live example provided above.
 Download the source files to see them all.
 First sequence is set to 5n+5 which means leaves number 5, 10, 15,… will start falling with the delay of 1 second.
 Second sequence is set to 3n + 2 which means leaves 2,5, 8, 11,… will start falling with the delay of 1.5 second.
 Note that some sequences may overlap with each other but it’s not a big deal, the css will always take the last setting and use it for the animation.

-SETTING UP THE ANIMATION
+SETTING UP THE LEAVES ANIMATION

 All we have to add now is the animation effect.
 It is actually pretty simple.
 Add the following code to your style.css file: